 - The closers are removed.

 - The doors are damaged.

 - The doors are altered by adding things like door bells, door signage, chains or cat flaps.

 To keep yourself and everyone in your building safe:

-- Fire doors should be kept shut, never prop or wedge them open. - Please report any damage or repairs to us as soon as you become aware of them.
+- Please keep fire doors shut and never prop or wedge them open. - Please report any damage or repairs to us.